mathMLsdu/academic-website/content/authors/admin/_index.md

 highlight_name: true
 ---

 Xu Yafei is a doctoral student of Probabilty and mathematical statistics at Shandong university.
-Her research interests include numerical analysis, machine learning.
+His research interests include numerical analysis, machine learning.